When unlearning is free: leveraging low influence points to reduce computational costs: Introduction

 Intuitively, points with low self-influence are well-suited for removal, as they likely have low impact on other points as well.
 As such, we explore using both test and self-influence approximations to identify low-impact points.
 In some sense, our approach could be contrasted with a rich line of work that tries to identify the most influential data items \citep{broderick2023automaticfinitesamplerobustnessmetric}.
 The concept of filtering points prior to unlearning, referred to as \textit{unnecessary unlearning} in recent work~\citep{li2025funuboostingmachineunlearning}, has also been explored using similarity-based methods.
 In contrast, our approach employs influence approximations for filtering, which outperform cosine similarity across our evaluation metrics (\cref{app:cosine-similar,fig:cifar10_influence_cosine_compare}).

 We next empirically demonstrate that removing these points from the forget set does not compromise the privacy guarantees of original unlearning.
-Consistent with the literature~\citep{li2025funuboostingmachineunlearning,triantafillou2024makingprogressunlearningfindings}, we use three key metrics to measure performance and privacy: execution time, changes in the membership inference attack (MIA) accuracy, as well as, accuracy on the forget and retain sets of our unlearned models.
+Consistent with the literature~\citep{li2025funuboostingmachineunlearning,triantafillou2024makingprogressunlearningfindings}, we use four key metrics to measure performance and privacy: execution time, changes in the membership inference attack (MIA) accuracy, accuracy on the forget and retain sets of our unlearned models, as well as, performance on the evaluation metric from the NeurIPS’23 competition on unlearning\footnote{https://unlearning-challenge.github.io/}.
 Additionally, we also confirm that models retrained without these low-influence points generalize well to them, indicating minimal contribution to learning at all.
 Together, these results suggest that such points can be safely excluded from the forget set without affecting privacy or model performance.
 Finally, we leverage our findings to substantially reduce the computational cost of state-of-the-art unlearning methods in real-world settings.
 We introduce an algorithm-agnostic unlearning framework that uses influence estimates to reduce unlearning datasets prior to execution.
-We then demonstrate the effectiveness of our framework by integrating it with leading unlearning methods from the NeurIPS’23 competition on unlearning\footnote{https://unlearning-challenge.github.io/}.
-Our framework achieves significant reductions in execution time (up to $\sim$50\%) while maintaining privacy and performance comparable to unlearning over the full data.
+We then demonstrate the effectiveness of our framework by integrating it with leading unlearning methods from the NeurIPS’23 competition on unlearning, and testing it on three unlearning scenarios: sample-wise, class-wise and subclass-wise unlearning.
+Across both vision and language tasks, our framework maintains privacy and performance comparable to unlearning over the full data, while significantly reducing execution time---by up to $\sim$50\% when low influence points are removed from both the forget and retain sets.